Projects¶

 For more information on the tmap file format and specifications, see The TMAP file format.

-Editing .tmap file manually
+Editing .tmap file manually¶

-You can edit the .tmap file manually in a text editor.
-The .tmap file is a JSON file, which is a human-readable format.
-The .tmap file contains all the information about the project, including the image layers, regions, and annotations.
-You can read the specification of the .tmap file in The TMAP file format.
+file contains all the information about the project, including the image layers, regions, and annotations.
+You can read the specification of the .tmap

-Existing projects
+Existing projects¶

-Human Developmental Lung Cell Atlas (pcw 5- pcw 14)
+Human Developmental Lung Cell Atlas (pcw 5- pcw 14)¶

 The human lung is a highly complex tubular organ, whose main function is the gas exchange between blood and breathed air.
 In contains a large number of specialized cell-types of epithelial, endothelial, neuronal, stromal and immune cells that are necessary for normal organ function and structural integrity.
 To understand how this cell heterogeneity develops to create a healthy mature lung, we focused on the 1st trimester of gestation and applied state of art technologies to capture the gene expression profiles of all the cells in the developing organ, in time and space.